Social Security Attorney in Indianapolis

 Not all disabilities guarantee that your claim for disability benefits will be approved by the Social Security Administration.
 In fact, the majority of the initial applications it receives for Social Security Disability and Supplemental Security Income benefits are declined.

 Don’t give up when you receive a denial letter.
 You may not have done anything wrong.
 It's the way the system works and you may want to try again.
-Michael G. Myers Attorney at Law, an experienced Indianapolis Social Security lawyer, will help guide you through this complicated process.
+Indianapolis Social Security Lawyer, an experienced Social Security lawyer, will help guide you through this complicated process.

 Know What to Expect in Indiana